 In the previous blog, I even designed a block diagram of an ultrasonic musical instrument.
+I will start circuit design at once.
+The following is the block diagram designed last time.

 In short, how to connect each module to the microcomputer is important.
+First, check the pin layout of the microcomputer to be used.

 Connected to SRF-02